Skew Mean Curvature Flow: Preliminaries

 \subsection{The principal symbol of SMCF}

-Although it appears at first glance that there is only a tiny difference between the SMCF and the well-known MCF, which comes from the complex structure $J$, the behaviour of SMCF is totally different from that of MCF.
+Although the SMCF and the well-known MCF only differs by the complex structure $J$, the behaviour of SMCF is totally different from that of MCF.
 In fact, the SMCF is no longer a (degenerate) parabolic-type equation, but a \sch -type equation since $J$ is skew-symmetric.
 Here we compute the principal symbol of SMCF in Euclidean space to illustrate the \sch nature of SMCF.
 The general case is essentially the same.

 For an immersion $F:\Sigma\to \mathbb{R}^{n+2}$, we have